-Apart from not having to spend a penny on lipsticks anymore, a permanent lipstick or a lip tattoo, as it is also called, can reduce “bleeding” of the lipstick on the surrounding area and give a better definition to the lip line.
+Apart from not having to spend a penny on lipsticks anymore, a semi permanent lip tattoo can reduce “bleeding” of the lipstick on the surrounding area and give a better definition to the lip line.
 Regarding the choice of color, many opt for a natural look and therefore choose nudes or soft pink, but, of course there is also a plethora of colors for those wishing a more dramatic look.
-The cost varies due to many factors, such as the location and the experience of the makeup artist, so it goes from around $700 to over $3000.
+The cost varies due to many factors, such as the location and the experience of the makeup artist, but the average lip tattoo cost is around $590 per session.

 Now that we’ve covered brows and lips, the only thing missing, and honestly the one that takes most of our time, is the application of the eyeliner.
 Remember those mornings when you were in a hurry and your hand decided to play with you and instead of drawing that perfect line you got, well a disaster?

 Luckily, there is a way to end all that misery in the form of a permanent eyeliner.
 Using tiny needles with pigment in them, the makeup artist injects color into your lash line, making it look darkened and simply, everything you desired to achieve with your regular eyeliner, just without smudges.
 With a permanent eyeliner, you can go for a run or in a swimming pool and your lash line will still look perfect.
-The cost of this procedure varies between $600 and $1500, and it usually lasts around 1.5h.
+The average cost of permanent eyeliner is about $550, and it usually lasts around 1.5h.